Yzhonghua/FileSearchEngineMirror/README.md

 op = somefn;
 ```

-free -> free thing we get from malloc
+free -> free thing we get from malloc, including regular struct.

 free_fn -> complex struct which have pointer inside